 Anne de Joyeuse, Admiral of France

 As I looked for information on the picture at the head of my post, I discovered that Anne de Joyeuse or Anne de Batarnay de Joyeuse, Baron d’Arques, Vicomte then Duc de Joyeuse (1560 or 1561 – 20 October 1587) was a favourite of Henri III, King of France.
-His wedding portrait shows Catherine de’ Medici (13 April 1519 – 5 January 1589), Henri III, etc.
+His wedding portrait shows Catherine de’ Medici (13 April 1519 – 5 January 1589), and Henri III.
+The first ballet de cour, “Le Ballet comique de la Reine” was performed at the wedding of Anne de Joyeuse and Marguerite de Vaudémont, in 1581.

 The King, a Catholic, was not pleased, which allowed me to see an aspect of Henri III I was not aware of.
-As for Anne de Joyeuse, in 1587, he was defeated by the Huguenots, in the Battle of Coutras, and was taken prisoner.
+As for Anne de Joyeuse, he was defeated by the Huguenots, at the Battle of Coutras, in 1587, and was taken prisoner.
 He tried to buy his way out of certain death, but the massacre de Saint-Éloi had taken place in June and was still fresh in the mind of his captors who killed him.

 Louis XIII as Composer